This post may contain affiliate links, please see the privacy policy for details.

 Neapolitan Christmas cookie bars on a white plate.

-Love the classic Italian desserts?
-Don’t miss these delicious Amaretti cookies or try your hand at Italian fig Christmas cookies.
-Candied pecans are also gorgeous.
+If you enjoy classic Italian desserts, make these Amaretti cookies or try your hand at Italian fig Christmas cookies.
+Candied pecans are also delicious.

-Italian Christmas cookies on a white plate with green, red, and blue decorations.
+Italian Christmas rainbow cookies on a white plate with green, red, and blue decorations.

 Why You’ll Love Them